TheArkive/ahk-pi/README.md

 ## Setting up Ahk2Exe

-All versions of AutoHotkey v1 come with a compiler (Ahk2Exe), `.bin` files, and `mpress.exe`.
-These versions of `Ahk2Exe` also work for AutoHotkey v2.
-Just copy `Ahk2Exe.exe` and `mpress.exe` from the AHK v1 compiler folder to the AHK v2 compiler folder.
-DO NOT copy the `.bin` files from the AHK v1 folder.
+`Ahk2Exe`, `mpress.exe`, and `upx` are automatically checked and downloaded when selecting to install AHK from the main script UI.

+If you want to change a version of `Ahk2Exe` in a specific version of AutoHotkey, then you can do so manually.

 The latest versions of AutoHotkey_H v1 and v2, as of this document update, both have their own separate updated compilers which contain `Ahk2Exe.exe`.

 So if you were to run all versions of AutoHotkey in parallel (in theory) your compiler setup for each version of AutoHotkey in your base folder should follow these general guidelines:

-* All AutoHotkey v1 and v2 folders should have the same latest release of Ahk2Exe, but the `.bin` files will be different.
+* All AutoHotkey v1 and v2 folders should have the same latest release of Ahk2Exe.
+Only AHK v1 will have `.bin` files.
 * All AutoHotkey_H v1 folders should have the same version compiler.
 Just replace the older compiler with the newer one.
 * All AutoHotkey_H v2 folders should have the same version compiler.
 Just replace the older compiler with the newer one.